luk036/ellipsoid-method/ell-review.md

 The oracle only needs to:

--   Perform a *row-based* Cholesky factorization such that
+-   Perform a *row-based* Cholesky decomposition such that
     $F(x_0) = R^\mathsf{T} R$.

 -   Let $A_{:p,:p}$ denotes a submatrix
     $A(1:p, 1:p) \in \mathbb{R}^{p\times p}$.

--   If Cholesky factorization fails at row $p$,
+-   If Cholesky decomposition fails at row $p$,
     -   there exists a vector
         $e_p = (0, 0, \cdots, 0, 1)^\mathsf{T} \in \mathbb{R}^p$, such that
         -   $v = R_{:p,:p}^{-1} e_p$, and